10 Work From Home Tips from Our Remote Team

 The Forge and Smith team are pros at working from home.

 We’ve been a remote office for several years, and the way we work together is efficient and productive.
 We use Slack to communicate throughout the day, and tools like Basecamp and Google Drive to share files and communications with our team and our clients.
-Our web developers visit a coworking space every Friday to get face time and share knowledge.

 There are great benefits to your mental health and productivity that come with working out of your own personal space.